-What does it mean it is a process?
-First of all, this process sails on time, time is a serious player in any dialogue, and as a player it has its rules.
+How can multicultural dialogue be defined as a process?
+First of all, it is an exchange that unfolds over time.
+Time is a serious player in any dialogue, but it plays by its own rules.
 First, it is flexible.
-Sometimes you move quickly, sometimes the dialogue asks for slowing, other times the dialogue needs to stop when one of the parties need to think over some issue or over what was gained so far.
-There are times when an issue explained succinctly and a detailed argument of the issue is needed.
-One should keep in mind we are speaking here not of a dialogue between two persons, but between what is better termed two institutions (even when practically it is between two persons, they are only representatives).
-It is a political dialogue and as such it demands certain responsibilities, capabilities, prior preparations and adjustments.
-The question of time raises questions like: where do we start?
-In what way should we present our positions myself?
-Who should present this cultural position?
-In what pace should we process things?
-What is the procedure for setting this dialog?
-How should we carful ourselves not to make mistakes in presenting our case?
-In what way and to what degree should I present a general outlook rather than my private one?
-When handling a dialogue sometimes one has to be very organized and carful in presenting things and other times one has to be impulsive, exhibiting emotions without putting on any limitations that might damage authenticity.
-Sometimes it calls for a retreat and reorganization of thoughts, demands, positions articulation and so on.
-It calls for rhetorical capabilities, political negotiations capabilities, being able to involve oneself sometimes in the view from nowhere, and sometimes the view from within.
+Sometimes dialogue moves forward quickly, sometimes it has to slow down, and at other times dialogue needs to stop to allow one of the parties to think over some issue or reflect on what has been accomplished so far.
+There are times when an issue may be explained succinctly, whereas other issues are more complex and need to be illustrated in detail.
+One should keep in mind that we are speaking here not of a dialogue between two persons, but between what is better termed two institutions (even when these are represented by two persons).
+It is a political dialogue and as such it demands certain responsibilities, capabilities, prior preparations, and adjustments.
+The factor of time raises questions like: What is the starting point?
+In what way should each side present their own positions?
+Who should present each cultural position?
+What is the right pace for things to progress?
+What is the procedure for dialogue?
+How should each party avoid making mistakes in presenting their case?
+In what way and to what degree should the person speaking present a general outlook rather than their private one?
+When handling a dialogue, one has to be very organized and careful in presenting things and at times one may be impulsive, exhibiting emotions without holding back in any way that might damage the other’s perception of authenticity.
+Sometimes an exchange calls for a retreat and a reorganization of thoughts, demands, positions, articulation, and so on.
+It calls for rhetorical capabilities, political negotiation skills, and the ability to adopt at times the view from nowhere, and sometimes the view from within.

-When entering a dialogue, unlike public speech, or even an argument, each party one is committed to not to his “natural” rhythm, but to the other side’s rhythm, each party serves the other side.
-If in arguing one might choose a blitzkrieg offence, maybe setting a trap or hiding a weak point, in dialogue we expect methodic spreading of issues, problems and feelings; it is the pace of confession, request, explicating things.
+When entering into dialogue, unlike a public speech, or even an argument, each party is committed not to their own “natural” rhythm, but to the rhythm of the other side, and each party serves the other side.
+While in an argument one might launch a verbal attack, attempt to set a trap, or hide a weak point, in dialogue one expects issues, problems, and opinions to be methodically covered; it is the space of confession, request, explication.
 Also, institutional dialogue, unlike negotiation, and even unlike interpersonal dialogue, is endless in theory.
 It defines no ending.
-Though we might achieve in some moment agreements or crisis.
-Though we might leave the dialogue in some moment, it is not stopped, as a dialogue it invites a return.
-Dialogue with the other is first of all a dialogue with your self.
-It is so because it forces each party to expose itself to itself.
-They need to show the way they are hurt and what they need emotionality from the other and what kind of compensation is demanded.
+Though there may be moments of agreement or crisis when a party might leave the dialogue, it never comes to a complete stop, as dialogue always invites parties to return.
+Dialogue with the other is first of all dialogue with oneself, because each party is forced to reflect on themselves, show their vulnerabilities, and express their needs, including what kind of compensation is demanded.